I’m no longer allowed out of the kitchen (hardwood floors) with Mott’s Cranberry Raspberry Sauce in the little half-cup container.

 The trouble started when Alex left me on my own.
-As you may have noticed, bad things frequently happen around here when Alex leaves me alone—Snakes in the family room (read: Good Windows & Indiana Jones), chipmunks dead in the yard that I have to pick up, and well, pistachios.
+As you may have noticed, bad things frequently happen around here when Alex leaves me alone.
+There have been a snake in the family room (read: Good Windows & Indiana Jones), chipmunks dead in the yard that I have to pick up, and well, pistachios.
 I grabbed the bag and set myself to pulling the shells apart.
 It was working well.
 Then I came up against The Nut That Did It.
-I couldn’t get it open for anything.
+I couldn’t get the darned shell open for anything.
 Did I behave intelligently and find the silver nutcracker?
 Don’t be silly, it was in the other room.
 Nope, I stuck the nut in the back of my mouth and crunched down on the shell.

 The crown was old, very old, but it may have lasted years longer if I hadn’t broken a wee chunk off when I took that solid bite.
 I called my dentist and explained what I did this time.
 The receptionist laughed at me, recalling when I previously rang her up and said: I broke my tooth on a Curiously Strong Altoid Mint.

 A boss I once had often said: It’s okay, RoseMary, I just had that wall put in yesterday, as I again careened off the corner, bouncing backwards into him, or maybe into another wall.